lsbFlying/resy/README-EN.md

 }
 ```

-### resy — Avoidance of its own characteristics re render
+### Avoidance re-render of resy its own characteristics
 ```tsx
 import { resy, useResy } from "resy";